AnthuanetF/Micro-Challenge-MDEF24/Microchallenge2.md

 - [Run Teacheable Machine model in an microcontroller](https://github.com/googlecreativelab/teachablemachine-community/blob/master/snippets/markdown/tiny_image/GettingStarted.md)

-### Thanks to microchallenge supporting team and to the classemates, especially Flora and Manuja for the annoying sounds!!!!!!!!!!
+### Thanks to microchallenge supporting team and to the classemates!!!!!!!!!!